-To send flowers in memory of Douglas Scott Martin, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Douglas Scott Martin, please visit our Heartfelt Sympathies Store.

 Douglas Scott Martin was born on March 11, 1967 in Wakefield, Nebraska to Roy and Lois (Corey) Martin.
 He attended elementary and high school at Woodbury Central in Moville, Iowa, graduating in 1985.
 During those years Doug always kept active with Boy Scouts and 4-H. Following high school, Doug continued his education at Morningside College in Sioux City and Wayne State College at Wayne, Nebraska.
 He first used his degree in education at South O’Brien High School where he put his love for the sciences to work.
 He later taught in Mapleton before moving to Le Mars.
 Doug earned several Masters’ Degrees that enabled him to teach college level classes at Le Mars Community along with classes at Western Iowa Tech Community College and Briar Cliff University in Sioux City.